 Tom is recognised as an expert in Clinical Exercise, with his specialist areas of interest being exercise for Cardiac Prevention and Rehabilitation and Cancer Rehabilitation.

 Tom has been based on Harley Street for 10 years and, as well as working remotely with individuals, he holds regular clinics at the world-leading Harley Street clinic, Marylebone Health Group (MHG).

 Tom's work has featured in many well-known publications including The Sunday Times Magazine.
 Tom has been recognised as an expert by Public Health England and The Faculty of Sport and Exercise Medicine UK, who selected him to become part of their Cancer and Exercise expert panel.

 He has presented research into preventing cardiovascular disease at international conferences.
 Tom has also helped to direct future research into Exercise Oncology, having been invited to become a member of a multi-disciplinary expert group put together for the first Exercise Oncology Symposium at the National Centre for Sport and Exercise Medicine.

-Tom's reputation as a leading Exercise Physiologist has led to him recently being involved, as the main advisor and Head of Operations, in developing a start-up app that allowed London-based users to book a Personal Trainer of their choice to come to them within an hour.
+Tom's reputation as a leading Exercise Physiologist has led to him recently being involved, as the main advisor and Head of Operations, in developing a start-up app that allowed London-based users to book fitness coaches of their choice to come to them within an hour.
 Tom also mentors budding Sport and Exercise Science students.